 Tips for families

 • Because kids still are growing, a balanced diet with a sufficient amount of calories is necessary.
-Each food group has a role in our health and well-being and fad diets don't work in the long run.
+Each food group has a role in our health and well-being.
+Diets do not work in the long run.

-• Serve the same meals and foods for all family members regardless of their weight status.
+• Serve the same foods for all family members regardless of their size.
 Healthy eating helps the entire family.
-Singling out a person will make him or her feel worse and decrease his or her chance of success.
+Changing the foods only for a larger child will make them feel singled out and can be harmful to their mental health and self-esteem.

-• Find other options for rewards instead of food – this includes time together, family activities (going to the park or playing games) or positive comments.
+• Find other options for rewards instead of food – this includes time together, family activities (going to the park or playing games) or positive affirmations.

 • Be a role model.
 Kids constantly watch their parents.
 Improving health should be "do as I do", not "do as I say."